syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

 ## Step 4: Register the handler

-Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file, register the handler for Syncfusion core.
+[Syncfusion.Maui.Core nuget](https://www.nuget.org/packages/Syncfusion.Maui.Core) is a dependent package for all Syncfusion controls of .NET MAUI.
+In the **MauiProgram.cs file**, register the handler for Syncfusion core.

 {% highlight C# %}